asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

----
+!!! note

-**Note:**  Downloading and installing `git` is beyond the scope of these instructions, but for Debian/Ubuntu systems, it should be as simple as:
+    Downloading and installing `git` is beyond the scope of these instructions, but for Debian/Ubuntu systems, it should be as simple as:

----
+[//]: # (end-note)